-Medical or pharmacological research projects which fall under the regulations of the Drugs or Medical Devices Act are excluded from such tests, however this does not include projects in the area of epidemiology and health sciences.
+Medical or pharmacological research projects which fall under the stipulations of the Pharmaceuticals or Medical Devices Act are excluded from examination, however projects in the field of epidemiology and health sciences are not.

-All academics are required to observe ethical norms and regulations at all times.
-There is however no standard requirement to submit an application to the local Ethics Commission at HFU, although ethical assessments are often a requirement of third party funding providers and publication organs.
-The local HFU Ethics Commission is available to assist researchers on a consultation basis.
+All academics are required to comply with ethical standards and requirements at all times.
+However, in principle there is no requirement to submit an application to the local HFU Ethics Commission although ethical evaluations are often a requirement of third party funding providers and publication organs.
+The local HFU Ethics Commission can advise researchers on this issue.

 The ethical assessment of applications is carried out in accordance with the general guidelines of the German Society for Psychology (DGPs) and the German Society for Nursing Research, as these cover the important areas clearly and concisely and, furthermore, are recognized in the scientific field.
 The first step in the application is for each applicant to complete a brief basis questionnaire.
 If all questions are answered with "No", no further application is required and the Ethics Commission will confirm that the project has a clean ethical bill of health within a few days.
 If at least one question is answered with "Yes", the application must be examined in detail and therefore a detailed application is necessary.